sbangariGIT/cs326-final-adblockers/docs/milestone2.md

 <br>3.
 Made dummy data for groups and users so that we can use them to test our Apis.
 <br>4.
 Wrote the markdown file for the project milestone-2.
 <br>5.Wrote search algorithm to search for study groups based on code and class.
+<br>6.Login Page and API for checking if the user already exists.
+<br>7.Sign UP Page and API for POSTing a new user into the database.

 3. Adithya Kethu (akethu):